-A common question that arises as a new real estate investor is what classification you fall under in the eyes of the internal revenue service (IRS) -- a real estate dealer or a real estate investor?
-There are major distinctions between the two, and ultimately what category you fall under will determine what tax rate you fall under as a taxpayer, whether you are subject to self-employment tax, and how your real estate investments are taxed.
+A common question that arises as a new real estate investor is what classification you fall under in the eyes of the Internal Revenue Service (IRS) -- a real estate dealer or a real estate investor?
+There are major distinctions between the two, and ultimately, the category you fall under determines what tax rate you fall under as a taxpayer, whether you are subject to self-employment tax, and how your real estate investments are taxed.

-Learn the difference between a real estate dealer and a real estate investor and the tax implications of being a dealer versus an investor.
+Learn the difference between a real estate dealer and a real estate investor and the tax implications of each.

 What is a real estate dealer?

-A real estate dealer is a person who is in the business of owning real estate for the main purposes of reselling, not for long-term investment purposes.
+A real estate dealer is a person in the business of owning real estate for the main purpose of reselling, not for making long-term investments.
 This could include real estate investors or real estate professionals who buy, build, or sell real estate as their primary business.
 Some examples of real estate dealers are:

 While these are clear examples of real estate dealers, the tax classification is actually determined not necessarily by what you do but by the following factors combined:

-- The original intent when buying the investment property.
+- Original intent when buying the investment property.